department-of-veterans-affairs/vets-website/content/pages/veteran-id-card/how-to-get.md

   - Be cropped from your shoulders up (much like a passport photo), **and**
   - Show you with your eyes open and a neutral expression, **and**
   - Be a square size and have a white or plain-color background (with no scenery or other people in the photo), **and**
-  - Be taken within the past 10 years to show your current appearance, **and**
+  - Show what you look like now (a photo taken sometime in the last 10 years), **and**
   - Be uploaded as a .jpeg, .png, .bmp, or .tiff file

 ### Do I need to sign in to Vets.gov to apply for a Veteran ID Card?

-No. But signing in can make applying easier—and help you get a decision faster.
+No. You can complete the application without signing in, but it’ll take us longer to verify your identity.
+This will delay a decision on your application.
+The fastest way to get your application processed is to sign in with a DS Logon or ID.me account.

 **When you sign in to Vets.gov and verify your identity, you’ll:**
+-	**Get your card sooner** because we can confirm your Veteran status more quickly
 - **Save time** because we may be able to prefill your application for you
 -	**Be able to save your in-progress application** and come back later to finish filling it out
--	**Get your card sooner** because we can confirm your Veteran status more quickly

 #### A note on verifying your identity